coreos/tectonic-docs/Documentation/tutorials/sandbox/first-app.md

 ## Deploying an app with Tectonic Console

-This tutorial will deploy a simple, stateless website for a local bakery called "The Cookie Shop."
+As an example app, deploy a simple, stateless website for a local bakery called "The Cookie Shop."

-To deploy using Tectonic Console, copy and paste YAML file content into Tectonic Console to create Deployments, Services, and Ingress.
+To deploy using Tectonic Console, copy and paste YAML file content into Console to create Deployments, Services, and Ingress.

 In all examples, replace host: <MYHOST> with the URL for Tectonic Console.
 * Tectonic Sandbox: replace <MYHOST> with `console.tectonic.sandbox.com`
 * AWS or Microsoft Azure clusters: replace <MYHOST> with `my-cluster-example.com`

 First, deploy the sample app:
-1. In the console, go to *Workloads > Deployments*, and click *Create Deployment*.
+1. In Console, go to *Workloads > Deployments*, and click *Create Deployment*.
 2. A pane will open, showing a default YAML deployment file.
-3. Copy the contents of [simple-deployment.yaml](#simple-deployment), listed below, into the YAML pane, replacing its contents
+3. Copy the contents of [simple-deployment.yaml](#simple-deployment), listed below, into the YAML pane, replacing the pane's default content.
 4. Click *Create*.

-The Console will create your deployment, and display its *Overview* window.
+Tectonic will create your deployment, and display its *Overview* window.

 Then, add the service:
 1. Go to *Routing > Services*, and click *Create Service*.
 2. Copy the contents of [simple-service.yaml](#simple-service) for your platform, listed below, into the pane, replacing the default content.
 3. Click *Create*.

-Console will create the service, and display its *Overview* window.
+Tectonic will create the service, and display its *Overview* window.

+> NOTE: On AWS, Ingress is automatically generated when the Service is created.
+The following step, adding an Ingress resource, is not required for AWS clusters.

 Then, add the Ingress resource:
 1. Go to *Routing > Ingress*, and click *Create Ingress*.
 2. Copy the contents of [simple-ingress.yaml](#simple-ingress), for your platform, into the pane, replacing the default content.
 3. Click *Create*.

-> NOTE: On AWS, Ingress is automatically generated when the Service is created.
-Adding an Ingress resource is not required.

 Tectonic will create the Ingress, and display its *Overview* window.
-Copy the *Host* and *Path* and combine them into a URL.
-[Visit the URL][check-work] to check your work.
+Use the information provided to go visit the URL for the app, and check your work.
+* For Sandbox and Microsoft Azure, the URL will follow the format "https://<HOST>/<deployment-name". ("https://console.tectonicsandbox.com/simple-deployment/" for Sandbox.)
-  (For AWS, copy the *External Load Balancer* URL displayed into a browser to check your work.
-(It may take several minutes for AWS to update their ELB.))
+* For AWS, use the listed *External Load Balancer* URL displayed to check your work.
+(It may take several minutes for AWS to update their ELB.)

 ## Deleting an application using kubectl